moggers87/exhibition/docs/filters.rst

 :content: is the content of that node, with any frontmatter removed.

 ``content_filter`` should return a string, which will then become the rendered form of this node.

+As we saw in `Extending Jinja2 Filter Further`_, a filter can also be written as a class.
+You can write a filter in any way you like as long as you end up with a module that has a callable named ``content_filter``.
+You can take a look at :class:`exhibition.filters.base.BaseFilter` for an example of a class based filter.